Women-Coding-Community/wcc-backend/README.md

 1. the SurrealDB database
 2. the WCC backend app

 Stop the WCC backend app from Docker desktop and then start the application in your IDE in debug mode.

-**Note**: Make sure you have docker daemon running locally to be able to run integration test, by execute ``docker ps``
+**Note**: Make sure you have Docker daemon running locally to be able to run integration tests by executing``docker ps``.

 * Start Spring Boot Application: